Constraining gamma-ray burst parameters with the first ultra-high energy neutrino event KM3-230213A: Results and discussion

-For the WIND model, we find the best-fit value and 90\% confidence interval of the transformed parameter $A_*^3(E_k/L_\gamma)^{-1/2} = 2.2^{+5.1}_{-2.1}\times 10^{-5}$.
-If we assume a conservative value $A_*=0.5$, this corresponds to a baryon loading $f_b\approx17$.
-Conversely, fixing $f_b$ to values of 20, 50, or 100, we obtain the following constraints on $A_*=\{0.052^{+0.025}_{-0.037}, 0.060^{+0.030}_{-0.043}, 0.067^{+0.034}_{-0.048}\}$.
-For this model, the density parameter $A_*$ has a significantly larger impact on the diffuse flux than the baryon loading.
-We also note that increasing both parameters simultaneously does not necessarily give a higher flux.
-The GRB blastwave in the WIND model loses significant amounts of energy through adiabatic expansion before the deceleration time, where UHE neutrino production proceeds photo-hadronically, and thus the flux is reduced.
-If the density of the surrounding material is too high, or the baryon loading is significant, too much of the kinetic energy in the blastwave is lost in the initial interactions with the surrounding medium.
-As a consequence, the remaining shock energy will then not be sufficient to accelerate the protons to UHE, reducing the subsequent UHE neutrino flux.
+For the WIND model, we find the best-fit value and 90\% confidence interval to be $f_b\eta=29.5^{+609}_{-28}$ for $A_*=0.2$.
+This corresponds to a baryon loading of $f_b\approx148$.
+Conversely, when fixing $f_b=50$, we found $A_*=0.17^{+0.08}_{-0.10}$ at a 90\% confidence level.
+For this model, the density parameter, $A_*$, has a significantly larger impact on the diffuse flux than the baryon loading.
+We also note that increasing the two parameters simultaneously does not necessarily give a higher flux.
+The GRB blast wave in the WIND model loses significant amounts of energy through adiabatic expansion before the deceleration time, where UHE neutrino production proceeds photo-hadronically, and thus the flux is reduced.
+If the density of the surrounding material is too high or the baryon loading is significant, too much of the kinetic energy in the blast wave is lost in the initial interactions with the surrounding medium.
+As a consequence, the remaining shock energy will not be sufficient to accelerate the protons to UHE, reducing the subsequent UHE neutrino flux.
 This is not the case for the ISM mode, where the UHE neutrino fluence increases with $f_b$.

-From the analytical expressions in Appendix A, we see that for the ISM model the time-dependent bulk Lorentz factor $\Gamma$ is independent of $\Gamma_0$.
-Thus, the initial bulk Lorentz factor only enters the expression for the deceleration time; varying the value of $\Gamma_0$ has a negligible impact on the total UHE neutrino flux.
+From the analytical expressions in Appendix A, we observed that for the ISM model, the time-dependent bulk Lorentz factor $\Gamma$ is independent of $\Gamma_0$.
+Thus, the initial bulk Lorentz factor only enters the expression for the deceleration time; varying the value of $\Gamma_0$ has a negligible impact on the total UHE neutrino flux (see Fig. \ref{fig:appb_ppd}).
 For the WIND model, the $\Gamma_0$ parameter does influence the UHE neutrino flux.